wfus/proof-of-sequential-work/README.md

 which should return true.
 The file simulates running the scheme for an honest prover and verifier.

+__DO NOT USE THIS WITH PYTHON2!
+USE THIS WITH PYTHON3__.
+The networkx dependency doesn't work the same way in Python 2, and this causes some crippling issues.

 ## Parameters

 The parameters described in the paper (and are named in the same way in the source code) are